IngridNavarroA/TensorFlowProjects/README.md

 # Intro to Image Classification with Tensorflow

-This is a simple image classifier API to train and test image classification models.
+Program to build, train and test of image classification models.

 Supported models:
 - AlexNet